Do You Need Help?

 Many of us can feel isolated and overwhelmed by problems.
 Talking about how you feel will help.
 Confide in someone you trust and if you feel there is nobody to talk to, call a helpline or hotline in your community.
 Some people are comfortable chatting with an online or real-life friend, but others are embarrassed to start the conversation.
 You’d be amazed at just how good you will feel if you can just take that first step.

 If you were feeling physically sick you would see a doctor, so don’t be embarrassed about getting help for your mental health.
 Everyone needs help from time to time and there is nothing wrong with asking for it.
 In fact, asking for help is a sign of personal strength.

 10. Talk to a professional

 Many people run away from the idea of talking to a professional about their problems.
 They believe that it is a sign of weakness or admitting their own failure in life.
-Yet it takes enormous inner strength and willpower to acknowledge that most of us are not experts in every area in human living, and to seek out additional assistance.
-Don’t hesitate to talk to a professional if you feel like your life has reached a dead-end and you’ve tried other self-help methods and tips.
+Yet it takes enormous inner strength and willpower to acknowledge that most of us are not experts in all aspects of human living, and then to take action and seek out additional assistance.
+Don’t hesitate to talk to a professional if you feel like your life has reached a dead-end and self-help methods haven't helped you.

 by Jane Framingham Ph.D